dekuNukem/daytripper/assembly_guide.md

 My suggestion is simply **wash your hands**, by doing so you release the existing SE through the metal water pipe, your hands are moist to prevent further SE build-up, and your clean hands won't leave greasy fingerprints all over the place, win-win-win!

-Of course, your hands can't be dripping wet either, otherwise the water is going to damage the board.
+Of course, your hands can't be dripping wet either, but that's just common sense.

 ## Assembly Steps

-You should have the following components, keep a note of their names as I'm going to refer to them later.
+You should have the following parts, keep a note of their names as I'm going to refer to them later.

 ![Alt text](resources/photos/components.jpg)

 First off peel off the protective film on the `Acrylic Front and Back plate`.

-Of course you don't have to do it if you like the unpeeled look.
+You don't have to do it if you like the unpeeled look.

 ![Alt text](resources/photos/film.jpg)